 Bottom Zone: Slow Cook Low for 8 hours

-Stack tortillas on top of one another and wrap in aluminum foil.
-Once the pork has finished cooking, carefully remove the pans from your Suvie.
+3) Once the pork has finished cooking, remove pans from Suvie.

-Roughly chop cilantro.
+6) Roughly chop cilantro.
 Shred the pork with two forks and then season to taste with salt and pepper.
-Remove tortillas from your Suvie, unwrap, and divide evenly between 4 plates.
+Divide tortillas evenly between 4 plates.
 Top each tortilla with pork and then garnish each serving with reserved raw onion, cilantro, queso fresco, and a squeeze of lime.

 Wine Pairing